marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 another `*ngIf` with reversed condition.

 ::: tip Star
-The star prefixing `ngIf` is an information that this directive is *structural*
+The star prefixing `ngIf` is an information that this directive is *structural*.
-- it changes the DOM (adds/removes an element).
+It changes the DOM (adds/removes an element).

+**We can't have more than one structural directive on one element!**
 :::

 ### ngStyle